 Later, however, ASX launched a new group structure to better position it in the contemporary financial market environment.
 From 1 August 2010 the Australian Securities Exchange has been known as the ASX Group.

-Two years after the Broken Hill Mining Company (private company) was established by a syndicate of seven men from the Mt Gipps sheep station, the company was incorporated to become The Broken Hill Proprietary Company Limited (‘BHP’).
-In 1885, Broken Hill Proprietary Company (BHP) listed on ASX.
+Two years after the private Broken Hill Mining Company was established by a syndicate of seven men from the Mt Gipps sheep station, it incorporated to become The Broken Hill Proprietary Company Limited (BHP).
+In 1885, BHP listed on (the now) ASX.

-The Australian Associated Stock Exchanges (AASE) was established in 1937.
-Since 1903 the state stock exchanges had met on an informal basis, but in 1936 Sydney took the lead in formalising the association.
-Initially this involved the Exchanges in Adelaide, Brisbane, Hobart and Sydney.
+The Australian Associated Stock Exchanges (AASE), the forerunner to the ASX, established.
+The state stock exchanges had met on an informal basis since 1903, but in 1936 Sydney took the lead by formalising the association.
+Initially this involved the exchanges in Adelaide, Brisbane, Hobart and Sydney.
 Melbourne and Perth joined soon after.
-Through the AASE the Exchanges gradually brought in common listing requirements for companies and uniform brokerage and other rules for stockbroking firms.
+Through the AASE, the exchanges gradually brought in common listing requirements for companies and uniform brokerage and other rules for stockbroking firms.
 They also set the ground rules for commissions and the flotation of government and semi-government loan raisings.

 Publication of the first share price index.